Skip to main content

 Radiation treatments

 Radiation uses high-energy rays (like x-rays) to kill cancer cells.
-Radiation is not usually used to treat the main spot on the skin.
-But it may be used after surgery to help keep the melanoma from coming back.
+Radiation is not usually used to treat the main spot on the skin, unless surgery can’t be done for some reason.
+But radiation may be used after surgery to help keep the melanoma from coming back.
+It might also be used if the cancer has spread.

 Side effects of radiation treatments

-If your doctor suggests radiation treatment, talk about what side effects might happen.
-Side effects depend on the part of the body that’s treated.
+Side effects of radiation depend on the part of the body that’s treated.
 The most common side effects of radiation are:

 • Sunburn-like skin changes where the radiation is given